-Over the years, we’ve helped many clients pass their Stage 2 audits first time.
+Over the years, we’ve helped many clients achieve first time Stage 2 audit success.
 And some of our ISO 27001 experts have been certification body auditors themselves, so we know the process very well from both sides.
 We’ve drawn on that to share our:

 - Stage 2 audit top tips